rebazp/P5CherryLeaves/README.md

 * **Assessment**: Assess the model's effectiveness on an independent test set to verify its capacity to generalize.
 Utilize metrics like accuracy to gauge its proficiency in identifying powdery mildew.

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## The Rationale To Map The Business Requirements To The Data Visualizations & ML Tasks

-#### Business requirements
+#### Business Requirements
 * **Visual Discrimination**: Utilize visual representations of cherry leaf images to distinguish between healthy leaves and those afflicted by powdery mildew.
 This facilitates the identification of any unique features present in affected leaves.

 * **Prediction**: Construct a machine learning (ML) model capable of predicting whether a cherry leaf is healthy or infected with powdery mildew, based on visual cues extracted from the images.